Pillar Guide

 The "best" combination is the one whose constraints match yours.
 Run the rule against your monthly card volume and your license stack; the answer comes out in one row.

-1. Under $500k monthly card volume, regardless of license: orchestrator (IXOPAY or Solidgate) plus a crypto-native fallback (CoinGate or NOWPayments).
+- Under $500k monthly card volume, regardless of license: orchestrator (IXOPAY) plus a crypto-native fallback (CoinGate or NOWPayments).
 Direct acquirer relationships are overkill at this scale, and the orchestration fee is cheaper than maintaining two acquirer accounts.

-3. $2 million to $10 million monthly with a tier-1 license: Nuvei or Worldpay direct, IXOPAY for redundancy, plus Triple-A or CoinsPaid for non-custodial crypto settlement.
-At this volume the rolling-reserve drag is a board-level number, so non-custodial crypto matters more than coin breadth.
+- $2 million to $10 million monthly with a tier-1 license: Nuvei or Worldpay direct, IXOPAY for redundancy, plus a crypto rail picked on custody posture: NOWPayments if funds should forward to your own wallet, CoinsPaid if the iGaming feature set is worth custodial settlement.
+At this volume the rolling-reserve drag is a board-level number, so the crypto rail's structure matters more than coin breadth.

-4. Above $10 million monthly: dual card acquirers (Nuvei and Worldpay) on IXOPAY orchestration, plus two crypto rails for redundancy (CoinsPaid for non-custodial volume, NOWPayments for breadth on retention segments).
+- Above $10 million monthly: dual card acquirers (Nuvei and Worldpay) on IXOPAY orchestration, plus two crypto rails for redundancy (NOWPayments for non-custodial volume, CoinsPaid for the iGaming-specialist stack).
 Concentration risk is the constraint, not cost.

-5. Offshore-licensed operators (Curacao GCB, Anjouan, Costa Rica): card acquiring is mostly closed.
-Run a crypto-first stack: CoinsPaid or Triple-A for non-custodial, NOWPayments or CoinPayments for breadth.
+- Offshore-licensed operators (Curacao GCB, Anjouan, Costa Rica): card acquiring is mostly closed.
+Run a crypto-first stack: NOWPayments for non-custodial settlement and coin breadth, CoinsPaid or CoinGate for the specialist iGaming feature set, CoinPayments where documentation-light USDT volume is the book.
 Add Paysafe selectively if you can clear their post-2024 Curacao reform underwriting.

 What to negotiate before signing